hotaydev/audit-export/README.md

 There are some breaking changes in the usage syntax between versions <=3 and >=4.
 [See the upgrading guide](#usage-syntax-breaking-changes).

 The simplest usage is as the following:

+Note: All examples can change `npm audit --json` by the alternative tools `pnpm audit --json` or `yarn audit --json`.

 ```
 npm audit --json | audit-export